YashSomani18/WhatsappReminder/README.md

 # Whatsapp Reminder App

 This is a simple reminder application that allows users to add reminders with specific dates and times and sends them reminders via WhatsApp.
+Note-
+To start using this service you first need to send "join roll-cost" to +14155238886

 # Features